Amaya-2001/chat-app-using-React-js-and-Firebase/README.md

 # Chat app using React and Firebase

 You can communicate with the registered users of the app by private message<br>
-You can get another idea by following the article<br>
+You can get proper idea by following the article<br>
 https://nonimi-ink.medium.com/chat-app-using-react-and-firebase-part-01-1d95db245cbe

 ### `Technologies`